PaddlePaddle/PaddleSeg/contrib/MedicalSeg/configs/synapse/README.md

 ### Prepare dataset

-If you want to get data suitable, you first need to download RawData.zip from [https://www.synapse.org/#!Synapse:syn3193805/files/](https://www.synapse.org/#!Synapse:syn3193805/files/).
+To preprocess the synapse data, you first need to download RawData.zip from [https://www.synapse.org/#!Synapse:syn3193805/files/](https://www.synapse.org/#!Synapse:syn3193805/files/).
 Then put it in the MedicalSeg/data/abdomen directory.
 Then run the `tools/prepare_abdomen.py` program,

 ```
 mkdir data/abdomen